 Failure of a project can have a massive impact on an organisation's reputation and the confidence of its stakeholders.
 Understanding the dynamics of complex projects as they move forward, is a challenge to every audit team.
-This course provides a good introduction to projects and project risk for any auditor.
-Who should attend? this course is open to all.
+This course provides an introduction to auditing projects, auditing project management and auditing project risk for any auditor new to the subject.
+Who should attend?
+This course is open to all.
 What will I learn?
-Upon completion you will be able to: identify the critical differences between programmes and projects review the…Find out more »
+Upon completion you will be able to: Understand the language…Find out more »

 All the courses in this section are created, designed and presented by the staff of Mindgrove UK.